SimonHarte/SpartanGrid/README.md

 @include grid-bundle($grid-config);
 ```

+#### Grid and Gutter Types

+The grid and gutter type depend solely on the unit of the value you have given.
+If you define your grid width as `100%` the grid will naturally use fluid percentage values, while it will
+use fixed pixel values if you define it for example as `940px`.
+This counts for the gutter as well since grid and gutter types can be defined completely independently.

+> You can easily calculate a relative percentage gutter from pixel values with a built-in function that is present in both preprocessors,
+ example: `percentage(20px / 940px)`

 ### Grid Classes and Mixins

 Spartan generates grid classes according to your configuration per default.
 Instead of using